 The public is best served with time-certain public comment periods.
-This can be challenging, since public comment is required after each agenda item, before votes on motions, and at the end of a meeting--none of which is generally time-certain.
+This can be challenging, since public comment is required after each agenda item, before votes on motions, and at the end of a meeting - none of which is generally time-certain.
 The 2020 CRC had to gradually work on improving its practices around such timing for public comment.

 For public input meetings, an immense amount of work went into developing an appointment system that would be as fair and user-friendly as possible.
-Inevitably there were complaints by individuals who tried to make appointments but found the available slots already filled.
-The required call-in numbers and " \ " codes were made as simple as possible but were still challenging for some callers.
+Inevitably, there were complaints by individuals who tried to make appointments but found the available slots already filled.
+The required call-in numbers and star (" ") codes were made as simple as possible but were still challenging for some callers.
 It would have been desirable to have a queuing system that told callers their place in line and/or expected wait time.
-The 2020 CRC had to decide on permitted comment length, generally either 2 or 3 minutes, depending on the phase of work, and with double the time allowed if interpretation was used.
+The 2020 CRC had to decide on permitted comment length, generally 2 or 3 minutes, depending on the phase of work, and with double the time allowed if interpretation was used.
 The comment moderation team (part of the videography team) provided the actual timing, timing alerts ("You have 15 seconds remaining") and cut-off of callers who continued speaking.

-Commissioners discussed matters of caller validation: how to know if a caller were truly from the area identified and represented the interests identified?
+Commissioners discussed matters of caller validation: how to know if a caller were truly from the area identified, represented the interests identified, and were speaking as the unique individual identified?
 On one hand, there was no sure way to perform such validation; on the other hand, commissioners developed a keen sense about callers and the kinds of input they provided.
 Chiefly, commissioners weighed the actual content callers provided: did their requests and the reasons they gave make sense?
 Was there verifiable evidence for their assertions and requests?
-The CRC is not allowed to consider the residence of any incumbent or political candidate or the interests of any incumbent, candidate, or party (Cal.
-Const., art.
-XXI, § 2, subd. (d)(4) and (e)) and so did not direct staff to research campaign news or other ways of identifying possible covert political motivations behind public input.
 The constitutional redistricting criteria (especially criterion #4, concerning political units and communities of interest) speak only to the facts informing redistricting decisions and not the motivations behind public input.